 After enjoying lunch in a restaurant nearby, we will ride back on the same trail for 1 hr until we are transferred by car to the ancient Hacienda “La Valdiviana”, which was founded in 1902.
 The charming hacienda provides a pool, it is the perfect place to rest your body after a day on horseback.
 Enjoy the hospitality and culinary skill of the owners, who will prepare a delicious dinner for us.

 Overnight at the Hacienda La Valdiviana (B, L,D)

 Day 5: Hacienda La Valdiviana – Tolan dam

 We start the day with a delicious breakfast of fresh fruits and local dishes before starting our 5-hr ride to the Tolan dam.

 We enjoy long trots and gallops on smooth, sandy and flat roads and marvel at the valley and surrounding mountains.
 During the ride we will pass several hacienda ruins, and we will have the chance to observe different species of birds, such as bearded vultures, magpies and many more until we reach the agricultural community of Villa Morelos.
 Here we take a break and we will be invited by a local family to join them for lunch.
-We will have the opportunity to test our ability to prepare our own hand made tortillas and to try “taberna”, a traditional alcoholic beverage of Southern Mexico, which is made of palm trees and known for its invigorating properties.
+We will have the opportunity to test our ability to prepare our own hand made tortillas.

 Day 6: Hacienda La Valdiviana – Reserve “La Sepultura” – Puerto Arista

-Later that day we will be driven (approx. 2hr) to the seaside village of Puerto Arista.
-After checking into the Hotel, which is located across from the beach.
+Later that day we will be driven (approx. 2:30 hrs) to the seaside village of Puerto Arista.
+After checking into the Hotel, which is located in front of the beach.
 Overnight at Hotel in Puerto Arista (B, L,D)

 Day 7: Puerto Arista - Madresal Ecological Center